raspberrypilearning/cd-sebento-scratch-1/en/step_9.md

 title: How does it work?
 ---

-You are being clever here — when the fish is hidden, wait, move it, then show it again.
+You are being clever here — when the mosquito is hidden, wait, move it, then show it again.

-It looks like lots of fish, but it’s that one sprite moving around!
+It looks like lots of mosquito, but it’s that one sprite moving around!

 --- /collapse ---